Gialale-Games/bevy_small_menu/README.md

     ));
 }
 ```
-Use `SmallMenuNode::fn()` if you need to manipulate the node on the first render.

-The `payload` is a enum variant that is declared in the plugin initaluizeton.
+The `payload is an enum variant that you declare when adding the plugin to your App.

 ### Todo's
-- Declare styling of active and no-active nodes
+- Declare styling for active and inactive nodes